tyler-lawrence/WidgetLab/README.md

   Text(entry.coffeesConsumed.formatted())
 }
 ```
 3. Navigate to the Previews area and fix those errors.
-I'm going to put 2 and 4 as the values for coffeesConsumed
+I'm going to put 2 and 4 as the values for coffeesConsumed.
 ```
 SimpleEntry(coffeesConsumed: 2)
 SimpleEntry(coffeesConsumed: 4)